-- Forest Ecology The objectives of the forest ecology research program are to determine the effects of management activities on forest ecosystem functions and components, and to improve our ability to predict ecosystem response.
-The outcome is development and implementation of ecologically sound silviculture prescriptions. - Silviculture The silviculture research program focuses on examining silvicultural practices for regeneration and growth.
+• Forest Ecology - The objectives of the forest ecology research program are to determine the effects of management activities on forest ecosystem functions and components and to improve our ability to predict ecosystem response.
+Results of this work lead to development and implementation of ecologically sound silviculture prescriptions and practices.

+- Silviculture The silviculture research program focuses on examining silvicultural practices for regeneration and growth.
 Objectives of this research are to maintain and enhance timber supply where economically viable to do so.
-Various trials- some being monitored after 30 or more years from establishment- examine species selection, genetic gain for volume and pest tolerance, stock types, mechanical site preparation, vegetation control, and fertilization. - Forest Growth and Yield & Light Detection and Ranging (LiDAR) The aim of this program is to quantify forest inventory and growth rates across the range of site conditions on the company's tenures.
+Various trials-some being monitored after 30 or more years from establishment-examine species selection, genetic gain for volume and pest tolerance, stock types, mechanical site preparation, vegetation control, and fertilization. - Forest Growth and Yield & Light Detection and Ranging (LiDAR) The aim of this program is to quantify forest inventory and growth rates across the range of site conditions on the company's tenures.
 The company has invested in LiDAR to improve inventory estimates and aid in planning.
 This investment has been further employed to examine forest ecology knowledge gaps.